HK-Tan/maxtanhk/_pages/teaching.md

 ## 👨‍🏫 **Current Teaching:**

 📖 I'm currently not teaching any classes in the spring quarter.
-Check back in again before the start of the Fall 2024 quarter.
+Check back again before the start of the Fall 2024 quarter.

 ## 🧑‍💻 **Teaching Experiences:**